 What size rod should I take to the Rio Grande?

-The river is a medium size, and the climate is often windy; anglers usually fish 13ft or 14ft rods, with 8#/9# line ratings.
+As the river is a medium size, and the climate is often windy; anglers usually fish 13ft or 14ft double-handed rods, with 8# / 9# line ratings.
 This allows anglers to cover all the water required and still punch the fly into the wind when required.
 Although the wind is often in your back, it is useful to practice the upwind cast.
 Leader materials at Kau Tapen vary depending on the weather; a mixture of 8lbs – 25lbs will keep you covered for all occasions.

 Fly choice on the Rio Grande can be very particular, and we kindly ask you to contact us directly for more information on this.

-We also recommend taking a smaller single-handed rod for those beautiful still evening when the famous winds calm down.
-Kau Tapen lodge also offers a days fishing on one of Rio Grande’s most prolific tributaries, the Rio Menendez.
+We also recommend taking a smaller single-handed rod for those beautiful still evenings when the famous winds calm down.
+Kau Tapen Lodge also offers a day’s fishing on one of Rio Grande’s most prolific tributaries, the Rio Menendez.
 This is a wonderful small river that is home to a large amount of giant Sea-Trout.

-The weather in Tierra Del Feugo can be brutal, and you must be well equipped.
-Strong winds and potential cold evenings.
-The elements can always be combated with our Loop Tourne Wading Jacket, numerous Anoraks and woolly hats!
+The weather in Tierra Del Fuego can be brutal, with strong winds and potential cold evenings meaning you must be well equipped.
+The elements can best always be combated with our Torne wading jacket, layering shells such as our Onka jacket and pants, and our beanies!

 For further information on visiting the Kau Tapen Lodge, please contact firstname.lastname@example.org